 1942 – Food and labor shortages, caused by the nation’s entrance into World War II, force the closing of the dining room.

-1945 – Mr. & Mrs. Chester Coats buy Kan-Ya-To Inn.
+1945 – Mr. & Mrs. Chester Coats buy the Kan-Ya-To Inn from the estate of Bert Sellen.
 One of its first and most important events was a dinner, on September 25th, honoring General Jonathan Wainwright, freed prisoner of war, held by the Japanese since the fall of Corregidor in 1942.
 Eighteen uniformed MPs guard the General, and march to and from the Inn at each changing of the guard.